Accommodation, Travel, and Conference Expense Policies

 Part A: Rotation Eligibility

 Learners may be eligible for Department of Family Medicine (DoFM) funding when they participate in core rotations in the Family Medicine Residency Program.
 Core clinical rotations include any rotation that IS NOT an elective.
 An elective rotation is identified as (e) in resident’s schedule.
-Typically core rotations include family medicine, palliative care, surgery, medicine, OB/GYN, pediatrics, emergency medicine, core selective, and rural family medicine (for London and Windsor residents) but can very among different programs.
-The exceptions are the OB and Palliative Care rotations in Kitchener which will be covered.
+Typically core rotations include family medicine, palliative care, general surgery, internal medicine, obstetrics & gynecology, pediatrics, emergency medicine, core selective, and rural family medicine (for London and Windsor residents) but can vary among different programs.
+The exceptions are the Obstetrics and Palliative Care rotations in Kitchener which will be covered.
 Elective clinical rotations include elective rotations within Schulich Medicine Distributed Education boundaries.
 Refer to the Schulich Medicine Distributed Education website for elective funding eligibility.

 Part B: Distance Eligibility